-If equipped with a manual rearview mirror, push the tab forward for daytime use and pull it for nighttime use to avoid glare from the headlamps from behind.
+If equipped, push the tab forward for daytime use and pull it rearward for nighttime use to avoid glare of the headlamps from behind.

 Automatic Dimming Rearview Mirror

 If equipped, automatic dimming reduces the glare of headlamps from behind.
 The dimming feature comes on when the vehicle is started.